anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Behavior of Pledge in Pledge-Responder-Mode {#pledge_ep}

 In contrast to BRSKI the pledge acts as server.
-It is triggered by the registrar-agent for the generation of the PVR and PER objects as well as for the processing of the response objects and the generation of status information.
+It is triggered by the registrar-agent for the generation of the PVR and PER as well as for the processing of the responses and the generation of status information.
 Due to the use of the registrar-agent, the interaction with the domain registrar is changed as shown in {{exchangesfig_uc2_1}}.
 To enable interaction with the registrar-agent, the pledge provides endpoints using the BRSKI defined endpoints based on the "/.well-known/brski" URI tree.